Home

 This behaviour is often due to complex microscopic structure.
 The mathematical methods I develop, in conjunction with high-performance computing, allow me to carefully model this structure and then create very large simulations, providing a clearer picture of the fluid’s overall behaviour.

-Often in biology and industry, these fluids have objects and organisms moving through them: right now, I am investigating sperm swimming through mucus.
+Often in biology and industry, these fluids have objects and organisms moving through them: for example, I have investigated sperm swimming through mucus.
 Such organisms are particularly interesting as they create and break microstructure as they move, which can dramatically alter the properties of the fluid.

 Details of my interests and links to my GitHub repositories are on the research page.